RefiPeretz/NetworkInfinibandWorkshop/README.md

 USEAGE: <port>

 multiStreamTestRunner.c - A server/client using inifiniband hardware.
-When active a server across client, the client sent messages from size of byte to 1MB and form 1 QP to 10.
+When active a server across client, the client send messages from size of byte to 1MB and form 1 QP to 10.
 For each iteration the QPs split between them the data when the client terminate it yields a metrics CSV.
-USEAGE SERVER MODE: <port> <Number of threads choose 1> <number of QPs>
+USEAGE SERVER MODE: <Number of threads choose 1> <port> <number of QPs>
-USEAGE SERVER MODE: <port> <Number of threads choose 1> <number of QPs> <server to connect to>
+USEAGE SERVER MODE: <Number of threads choose 1> <port> <number of QPs> <server to connect to>

+multithreadIB.c - A server/client using inifiniband hardware.
+When active a server across client, the client send messages from size of byte to 1MB and form 1 thread to 8.Each thread is actually a whole client with 1 QOP For each iteration the threads split between them the data we need to send. when the client terminate it yields a metrics CSV.
+USEAGE SERVER MODE: <Number of threads choose 1> <port>
+USEAGE SERVER MODE: <Number of threads choose 1> <port> <server to connect to>